 TanglewoodMoms.com takes that sense of community and belonging and extends it to the rest of our wonderful city to those who live here or visit.
 We offer a venue for local businesses to advertise their goods and services, and for their customers to provide feedback on their experiences with those businesses.
 If you want to find the authentic local perspective on restaurants, yoga studios, car washes, shopping boutiques, kid entertainment venues, and much, much more, TanglewoodMoms.com is the single best resource available.

 Jackie Hoermann-Elliott is the Assistant Director of TCU’s New Media Writing Studio, where she teaches digital composing to Horned Frogs needing to create videos, infographics, blogs, and much more.
 She wrote for newspapers and magazines around the Midwest before settling down in the Lone Star State.
 Since she moved here in 2013, she’s written for The Fort Worth Star-Telegram, Indulge, K Magazine, The Dallas Morning News, and GuideLive.
 Currently, she writes for those fun guys running The Fort Worth Weekly and is a valuable member of the TanglewoodMoms.com team.
 When she’s not writing, she’s procrasti-cleaning to avoid her dissertation or reading up on new trends in health and psychology research.
-For fun, she cheers on her husband, Mansfield ISD football coach Buck Elliot, she studies yoga at Yogali off E. Lancaster, or practices poses with her amazing bonus daughter, “E.”
+For fun, she cheers on her husband, Mansfield ISD football coach Buck Elliot, she teaches yoga at Yogali off E. Lancaster, or practices poses with her amazing bonus daughter, “E.”

 Christy Ortiz is a Fort Worth native, and is proud to say so.
 She earned her bachelor’s degree from UT Arlington in Interdisciplinary Studies.
 She taught for FWISD for eight busy years before switching gears to stay home with her two small children.
 Her hobbies are interior decorating for friends, photography, and flying kites with her kids.
 Her South American roots and love for the Spanish language and Latin cultures add to the diverse voices of our group.